 High Quality Curriculum: How do educators institutionalize a coherent and aligned instructional framework/program?
 How do teachers learn deeply and effectively to implement and adapt instructional materials and curriculum for their classrooms?
 How do systems implement processes that support deep exploration of high-quality instructional materials?
 How can content materials be a vehicle for school and district improvement?

 International Perspectives and Emerging Issues: What are the critical issues professional learning must address?
 What research and models are emerging from around the world related to effective professional learning?
 What innovations will shape professional learning for the future?
 What are structures and policies to support transformation for the next generation of professional learning?

 Leadership Practices: How do leaders establish systems and structures that support effective professional learning and ongoing continuous improvement?
 What role do superintendents and boards of education fulfill in establishing and supporting high-quality learning systems?
 In what ways can leaders facilitate, support, coach, personalize, supervise and evaluate professional learning to ensure all educators and students are learning at high levels?
 How do leaders leverage technology, time, finances, and human capital?
 What tools and processes help leaders ensure alignment of coherent and relevant resources and make critical and strategic decisions?
 In what ways can leaders build a culture of trust?
 What critical research findings inform successful leadership practices?

-Learning Designs and Implementation: How do educators apply research to inform the selection of learning designs?
+Learning Designs and Implementation: How do educators apply research to inform the selection of learning designs for in-person and virtual professional learning?
+How do educators apply research to inform the selection of learning designs?
 What are essential knowledge and skills associated with planning, facilitating, presenting, and advancing effective, ongoing professional learning?
 What norms, protocols, processes, and resources support effective professional learning?
 What support systems and follow-up strategies ensure deeper learning (adults and students) and sustained implementation of new practices?
 How are systems transforming professional learning to achieve greater personalization for adults and students?

 A presenter may submit or appear as a presenter/co-presenter on two proposals only.